No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 - Wipe away excess oil (if any) and store.

+A protective coating of oil can make all the difference when it comes to prevent stubborn rust.
 If you live in a particularly humid area and/or are using your carbon steel pan outdoors, there is an additional risk of your pan rusting.
 In cases such as these, you’ll need to take extra precautions to shield your pan from this environmental moisture.
-For example, seasoning the exterior of your pan to decrease the amount of surface iron.
+For example, seasoning the exterior of your pan to decrease the amount of surface iron will help prevent a rust stain from developing.

-Already have rust on your pan?
+Already have a rusted area on your pan?
 No worries!
-Let’s get into how to remove it!
+Let’s get into how to remove it with just a little effort and elbow grease!

 How to clean carbon steel rust